 These qualifications don't automatically give entry to the specialist register and don't change the application processes for specialist registration.

 Sponsorship by an approved sponsor

-The GMC lists all of its approved sponsors for the purpose of GMC full registration - sponsorship for GMC registration by organisations other than the RCR is a matter between the sponsoring organisations and the GMC.
+The GMC has a list of all its approved sponsors - sponsorship for GMC registration by anyone other than the RCR is a matter between them and the GMC.

 Certificate of Eligibility for Specialist Registration (CESR)

 A successful CESR application gives entry to the specialist register and to the medical register (without the PLAB test).